Call now in confidence immediate help & advice 24/7

 • Recovery and Living Environment: Does the patient have a stable and healthy living or recovery environment at home?

-Based on the results of these factors during the patient’s health assessment, the addiction specialists will be able to advise the patient on which form of treatment – inpatient or outpatient – is most optimal for them.
+Based on the results of these factors during the patient’s health assessment, the addiction specialists will be able to advise the patient on which form of rehab treatment – inpatient or outpatient – is most optimal for them.

-This can relieve some of the stress for the addicted person who needs to make an informed decision on which form of treatment they should undergo.
+This can relieve some of the stress for the addicted person who needs to make an informed decision on which form of rehab treatment they should undergo.

 While a home detox may be a good option for some patients who are suffering only from a mild form of drug and alcohol addiction, it is not necessarily optimal – and perhaps even dangerous – for patients who are suffering from a more severe form of addiction.

 As always, we should remember that when it comes to addiction, treatment does not adhere to the one size fits all rule.
+The addiction rehab treatment process should be facilitated in suitable recovery environments.

 When someone is recovering as an outpatient and is undergoing a home detox, the home must be a recovery environment which does not pose any overwhelming relapse triggers.

-Some patients may struggle to maintain a positive relationship with their family members, which can be a form of relapse trigger.
+Some rehab patients may struggle to maintain a positive relationship with their family members, which can be a form of relapse trigger.

 These patients are staying in an environment – their home – which is not medically supported and may even present relapse triggers.